howde-robotics/augmentations/README.md

 ## Current augmentations

-There are currently two augmentations, but making new ones is easy (see below).
+There are currently three augmentations, but making new ones is easy (see below).

+### `horizontal_flip`

+The image is flipped horizontally.

 ### `rotate_90`